jasonbayton/11ty/_src/android/android-glossary.md

 DPC allowlist
 -------------

 A list of [DPC](#dpc-device-policy-controller) apps approved by Google to provision Android Enterprise devices.
 Since 2025, Google Play Protect checks this list during provisioning and blocks any DPC that isn't on it.
 [Android Device Policy](#android-device-policy-adp) is always on the allowlist.
 Custom DPCs that haven't been explicitly approved will trigger a "Harmful app blocked" warning during provisioning.
-For more, see [Play Protect blocked my DPC, why?](/android/android-enterprise-faq/play-protect-blocked-my-dpc-why/)
+For more, see [Play Protect blocked my DPC, why?](/android/android-enterprise-faq/play-protect-blocked-my-dpc-why/) and [The DPC allowlist](/blog/2025/12/the-dpc-allowlist/).

 DPC extras
 ----------